 Everyone at the Broad (including all members of the administrative staff) must complete and regularly renew a course on the ethical treatment of human subjects.

 All Broad employees and affiliates must complete a Human Subjects Protection (HSP) course.
-The Broad utilizes the Collaborative Institutional Training Initiative known as (CITI Program) to satisfy this training requirement among others.
-If you are new to the Broad please first register a new account via www.CITIProgram.org.
-Please refer to the HST page for further instruction.
+The Broad utilizes the Collaborative Institutional Training Initiative (CITI Program) to satisfy this training requirement among others.
+Broad subscribes to CITI's web-based training platform to administer six courses in Research, Ethics, Compliance, and Safety.

-**If you are a Principal Investigator, work directly with human subjects OR their identifiable information, or need to be listed as study staff on an IRB protocol application, you are required to take the "Biomedical Research" course.
-(Note: those required to complete this course must renew their training every three years.)
+If you are a Principal Investigator, work directly with human subjects OR their identifiable information, or need to be listed as study staff on an IRB protocol application, you will need to take the "Biomedical Research" course.
+Note: this course has a continuing education component, those required to complete this course must renew their training every three years.

-**If you do not fit into any of these categories described above, please “complete the “Introduction to Human Research Protections" course to satisfy this one-time training requirement.
+If you do not fit into any of the categories cited above, you will just need to complete the “Introduction to Human Research Protections" course to satisfy the Broad's HSP training requirement.

-If you have previously taken an equivalent HSP training at another institution please send your CITI certificate to Kelly Flannigan for review.
-HSP training taken at other affiliated institutions may be applied to satisfy Broad's training requirement.
-If you have further questions and/or concerns regarding meeting our HSP requirement, please contact Kelly Flannigan in tthe Office of Research Subject Protection (ORSP).
+If you've taken an equivalent HSP course at another institution, please send your CITI certificate and CITI completion report to ORSP@broadinstitute.org.
+HSP courses taken at outside institutions may be applied to satisfy Broad’s HSP training requirement.
+The Office of Research Subject Protection (ORSP) will confirm and credit you accordingly.

 CITI HIPAA and Health Information Security training